d2s/Documentation/_posts/2018-04-10-Changelog.md

 ## Version 5.9.0 release candidate

-[Updated](https://github.com/rsyncOSX/RsyncOSX/releases/tag/v5.9.0rc) 30 July 2019.
+[Updated](https://github.com/rsyncOSX/RsyncOSX/releases/tag/v5.9.0rc) 8 August 2019.
 The release candidate is signed but not notarized.

 The following are changes in the release candidate:

+- enhanced the info for snapshot administration
+- a few GUI adjustments
 - fixed a bug in search logs, the search was not localized
-- enhanced the info for snapshot administration
+- fixed a bug in delete logs and save logs to permanent store
+- some adjustments in search and sort (in logs and all profiles)
+- some localization fixes Norwegian
-- some localization fixes (Norwegian)
+- some localization fixes Chinese (Simplified)
 - removed possibility for encrypted backups linked with RcloneOSX
 - fixed a couple of memory leaks
 - refactor of code and cleanup
-- some GUI adjustments
-- fixed a bug in delete logs and save logs to permanent store
-- some adjustments in search and sort (in logs and all profiles)
 - the [master branch](https://github.com/rsyncOSX/RsyncOSX) is updated when changes are tested and considered stable
-- the Chinese (Simplified) translation will be updated in new release (not in the release candidate)

 This is work in progress, but the app is still stable.
 A new and [notarized release](/Notarized) is planned after summer 2019.